Student Health Services

 Health Care – Houston

-Students may access medical care in Houston through the University of Texas Health Science Center Student/Employee Health Services.
+Students may access medical care in Houston through the UT Health Services.
 Students with the Student Health Insurance Plan have the deductible waived.
 Immunization clinics are held periodically on the Houston campus.
 Students may utilize the "Ask a Nurse" telephone service at 888-898-8825, from 8AM until 5PM Monday through Friday, whenever the Denton campus is open.
 For additional information and location and hours of operation, contact the UT clinic at 713-500-3267 or the Student Life Coordinator at 713-794-2158.

 Health Care – Dallas

-Conveniently located medical care for students at the TWU T. Boone Pickens Institute of Health Sciences-Dallas includes Concentra Urgent Care, Corporate Health Management, and Parkland Health and Hospital System.
-Students with the Student Health Insurance Plan have the deductible waived at Concentra and Corporate Health.
-Students are welcome to visit Student Health Services in Denton.
-Student Health Promotion programs and immunization clinics are held periodically on the Dallas campus.
+Conveniently located medical care for students at the TWU T. Boone Pickens Institute of Health Sciences-Dallas includes Concentra Urgent Care.
+Students with the Student Health Insurance Plan have the deductible waived at Concentra.
+Student Health Services offers Health Promotion programming as well as immunization and clinic services on designated days on the Dallas campus.
+Dallas students are welcome to visit the clinic on the Denton campus.
 Students may utilize the "Ask a Nurse" telephone service at 888-898-8825 from 8AM until 5PM Monday through Friday, whenever the Denton campus is open.
-For additional information on location and hours of operation, contact Concentra at 214-630-2331, Corporate Health at 214-361-0995 or the Student Life Coordinator in Dallas at 214-689-6696.
+For additional information on location and hours of operation, contact Concentra at 214-630-2331 or the Student Life Coordinator in Dallas at 214-689-6696.